Keep a notebook, on paper

 John Dewey, philosopher

-Rite In The Rain Top Spiral 3x5 notebook
+Rite In The Rain notebooks

 My Every Day Carry (EDC) notebook is the Rite in the Rain top spiral notebook.
 It’s durable, waterproof, made in the USA, lays flat so you can hold it in one hand and write with the other, and the wire binding doesn’t poke you or rip your pocket.
 And it’s much cheaper than Field Notes, Moleskine, and other luxury brands.